intelequia/VirtualLabs/Documentation/SQLdatabaseScaleUpDown.md

         8. Azure Run As Connection Name.
     ![Test Runbook done](./images/RunbookSqL04.png)

-5. We may associate a webhook to the Runbook to automatize scale up/down:
+5. We may associate a webhook to the Runbook to automate scale up/down:
     1. Click **your-RDS-Automation-Account** > Runbooks > **your-Runbook** > Webhooks
     ![Add Webhook](./images/AddWebhook.png)
     2. Insert Webhook name, enable it and set an expiration date.
 Remember to copy the webhook URL, we will use it later.